High Fat Low Carb (HFLC) Diets, A Solution for Weight Loss and Aging?

 Let’s get back to the evidence showing that HFLC diets work really well to lose weight, even better than traditional diets.

-While, for many, it’ll definitely be a significant shift in how you eat, go ahead, take the plunge.
+While, for many, it’ll definitely be a significant shift in how you eat, go ahead, and take the plunge.
 Your body and your brain will thank you for it.

 HOW TO EASE INTO A KETOGENIC DIET